Win over your interviewer and highlight your accomplishments by skillfully responding to behavioral interview questions.

-Even if the result or ultimate outcome wasn’t entirely positive, explain the outcome in a positive light.
+Even if the result or outcome wasn’t entirely positive, explain the product in a positive light.
 Explain what you learned and how this experience informs what you’ll do next time.

 This is super important.
-Let’s actually walk through an example before we move on.
+Let’s walk through an example before we move on.

 Think about the question, “Tell me about a time you worked with someone who wasn’t pulling their weight on the team.”

 Let’s say you have this Situation and this Task: